 About six in ten companies say they are using agentic AI.
 About one in ten say they have built something autonomous with it.
 The other five have a license and a token bill.

-The fix is not more capability.
+Once again the fix is not more capability.
 The fix is using what was already bought.

 A household that buys a kitchen appliance, puts it in a closet, and never plugs it in has paid for the capability and never used it.
 The same household, multiplied by the size of an enterprise software budget, is what most companies are doing with agentic AI right now.
 The appliance is on the shelf.
 The receipt is in the drawer.
 The capability is waiting.